ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 69-Notes.md

 ### 1. ECC Update - Mobile SDKs / Revision one Unified Addresses

 [02:51] - **Str4d**
 Hello.
 Our work in the last two weeks has been primarily focused on the mobile sdk's.
-We've had a variety of changes that we've been making to address these concrete performance issues in various places that were hampering the ability for the spend for sync logic to work its best.
+We've had a variety of changes that we've been making to address these concrete performance issues in various places that were hampering the ability for the spend-before-sync logic to work its best.

 [03:25]